CA NORML Costs of Prohibition

 "An objective consideration of marijuana shows that it is responsible for less damage to society and the individual than are alcohol and cigarettes."

 - California became the first state to re-legalize medical marijuana when voters approved Proposition 215, the Compassionate Use Act of 1996.
 Contrary to the predictions of opponents, who warned that Prop.
 215 would "effectively legalize" marijuana and encourage teen drug abuse, marijuana arrests have continued to climb since passage of Prop.
 215, while the level of youth marijuana use in California stabilized or slightly declined to a level below the national average.
-MAP facts about the Compassionate Use Act of 1996.
+See data on youth use.

 SUMMARY